 * * *

-Philip and I opt out of the traditional midnight post-finals IHOP excursion, hoping for a little rest before our way-early flight to New York.
+My husband and I opt out of the traditional midnight post-finals IHOP excursion, hoping for a little rest before our way-early flight to New York.
 En route back to our hotel, two final, vivid snapshots of Oklahoma City.
 First, a decrepit Model A parked under a streetlamp by an empty lot, a sign propped on its trunk for Ken Boyer Bail Bonds.
 Then two blocks up, an open-air ice rink garlanded with Christmas lights and teeming with skaters in bright parkas and beanies—a little pocket of festive life tucked between these dark streets.

-On the plane, I wake from profound, underwater-type sleep to find Philip chatting with the man seated behind us.
+On the plane, I wake from profound, underwater-type sleep to find my husband chatting with the man seated behind us.
 He’s wearing a stallion-logo cap.
 Turns out he’s the father of a trainer I’m friends with—he and I the lone Red Sox fans on the reining circuit, plus he helped me when I test-rode my first reining horse, many years ago.
 We talk a while—he’s been working with his son all week, does this every year, though he’s not in the business himself—and what comes through in the most touching way is how earnestly proud he is of his son, who made his way from humble beginnings to the top level of the sport.
 And it just so happens that, along with our herd of Gunners Special Nite babies, I have two of their stallion’s weanling colts in the pasture.

 Return to Part One.